Submission Sent! | Ban Rat Poisons Campaign | Animal Liberation

 Recruit a Friend

-Each additional letter to DAFF strengthens the public record.
-Ask just one friend to take 2 minutes — they don't need to know much about policy, just that wildlife are dying.
+Each additional submission strengthens the public record.
+Ask just one friend to take 2 minutes to send theirs today.

 Fund the Campaign

 Animal Liberation runs entirely on donations.
-Every contribution helps us buy advertising to reach Australians who have never heard of SGARs — and get more letters to DAFF before June 11.
+Every contribution helps us buy advertising to reach Australians who have never heard of SGARs — and get more submissions sent before June 11.

 Chip in to help us win